-Trauma is a relatively wide category encompassing occurrences in one’s life that cause physical, emotional, spiritual or psychological harm, ranging from a death in your family to being held up at gunpoint to a childhood trauma.
+Trauma is a relatively wide category encompassing occurrences in one’s life that cause physical, emotional, spiritual or psychological harm, ranging from a death in your family to being held up at gunpoint to a childhood trauma to living through a once-in-a-generation global pandemic.
 Regardless of the event that has occurred, for your body and mind to heal, self-care should be a top priority for those who have experienced the trauma.

 Self-care, therapist Sarah Boone tells SheKnows, it is essentially akin to “firmly placing your own oxygen mask on yourself first in order to meet your own needs before attempting to meet the needs of those around you.”
 It is essential that before you are able to continue with your day-to-day, you take the time to honor the feelings your body is experiencing, both physically and mentally.